ebassi/2017-guadec/continuous.rst

-   Without automating this process, the continuous integration for the whole of the project would be a distributed mechanism also known as "humans".
-We can, and we did, inflict this pain on our contributors, but I'd argue that unnecessary pain is not really fun, and does not scale.
+   Without automating this process, the continuous integration for the whole of the project would be a distributed mechanism also known as "humans over the Internet".
+We can, and we did, inflict this pain on our contributors, but I'd argue that unnecessary pain is not really fun, and, more importantly, it does not scale.

    Consider, if you will, how much better is the situation since we had Continuous, when running jhbuild.
 The amount of breakage